TendTo/rules_doxygen/examples/substitutions/README.md

 ### Make variables

 For the first two kind of substitution we need to define a simple rule that will apply the make variable substitutions.
-Let's say we want to pass a version number to the doxygen rule from a command line flag, but only if the build is stamped.
+Let's say we want to pass a description to the doxygen rule from a command line flag, but only if the build is stamped.
 So, first we use `skylib` to define a string flag.

 ```bzl